noahlepage/minerva-seat-finder/README.md

   - Repo (or environment) secrets `STUDENT_ID`, `PASSWORD`
   - `permissions: contents: write` to commit state file

-Key workflow steps:

-- Checkout code
-- Install Python & dependencies
-- Run `main.py`

 ## Discord Notifications

 A simple `discord_notify()` sends an embed with:

 - Title (e.g., “Seats available for COMP 307!”)
-- Description: seat and waitlist numbers
+- Description: seat and waitlist numbers.

 If you need formatting (bold, code blocks), adjust the payload.

 ## Extending